Ramification theory for varieties over a local field

 {\it Proof.} 1.
 If the condition (\ref{prcln}.1) or (\ref{prcln}.2) is satisfied, then $\chi$ is s-clean at $x$.

 2. If the condition (\ref{prcln}.3) is satisfied, then $\chi$ is s-clean at $x$.
 Assume the condition (\ref{prcln}.4) is satisfied.
-Then, in the notation of the proof of Proposition \ref{prcln}.2, $\chi$ is s-clean at $x$ if and only if either $c\cdot (m_i)_i\in \bigoplus_i{\cal O}_C$ is non-zero at $x$ or $c|_C\cdot (m_i)_i=0$.
+Then, in the notation of the proof of Proposition \ref{prcln}.2, $\chi$ is s-clean at $x$ if and only if either $c\cdot (m_i)_i\in \bigoplus_i{\cal O}_C$ has no zero at $x$ or $c|_C\cdot (m_i)_i=0$.
 The first condition is equivalent to (\ref{prcln}.3).
 By the condition (\ref{prcln}.4), we have $c|_C\neq 0$.
 Hence, the second condition $c|_C\cdot (m_i)_i=0$ is equivalent to that $m_i$ is divisible by $p$ for every $i$.

 We recall the main result from \cite{Kato} and prove a complement.

 \begin{lm} Let the assumption be as in Proposition {\rm \ref{prcln}}.
 Assume $\dim X_K+1=2$ and let $\Sigma\subset \Sigma_s \subset D$ be the sets of points where ${\cal F}$ is {\rm not} clean and {\rm not} $s$-clean with respect to $X$ respectively.